ga-web-dev-resources/command-line-interface-talk/readme.md

 ### STUDENT PRE-WORK
 *Before this lesson, you should already be able to:*
-- Describe the terminal and open it up.
 - Understand how file systems work on the GUI.
-- Manipulate (add, delete or modify) files on the GUI.

-### INSTRUCTOR PREP
-*Before this lesson, instructors will need to:*
-- Gather materials needed for class
-- Complete Prep work required
-- Prepare any specific instructions

 ---